Swansea City 0-1 Valencia: Laudrup's men miss chance to seal progression in Europe

 Valencia, however, took advantage of Tremmel's clearance at the other end, as Juan Bernat's effort deflected into the path of Parejo who cleverly angled a finish home.

-The home side were further frustrated before the break, when Alvaro Vazquez looked to have levelled only for the linesman's flag to deny him, despite both he and Jonjo Shelvey, who headed the initial cross on target, appearing to be onside.
+The home side was further frustrated before the break, when Dyer looked to have leveled only for the linesman's flag to deny him, despite both he and Jonjo Shelvey, who headed the initial cross on target, appearing to be onside.

-Vazquez looked to have equalised two minutes from time, only for Jeremy Mathieu to clear off the line as Valencia held on for the victory.
+Substitute Alvaro Vazquez looked to have equalized two minutes from time, only for Jeremy Mathieu to clear off the line as Valencia held on for the victory.